Respiratory distress syndrome (RDS) is a breathing problem that affects newborns,

 When a baby with RDS tries to breathe:

 many of the alveoli cave in and can't open

 carbon dioxide can't leave the body

 If untreated, in time this can damage a baby's brain and other vital organs.

 How Is Respiratory Distress Syndrome Diagnosed?

-birth.
+and needs oxygen soon after birth.
 A chest

 X-ray of the lungs can confirm the diagnosis.